 4. Locate the Fuse Box and Water Shut Off

-You may ask about these things in your home inspection but if not, be sure to find out their locations ASAP!
-You really don’t want to end up looking for these two things when you really need them.
+The location of the fuse box and water valve should be noted in your home inspection report, so be sure to check your report and confirm you can access them.
+You don’t want to end up looking for these two things when you really need them.
 In most cases, the fuse box will be in your basement, garage, or storage room and the water valve will be located around the perimeter of the house.

 5. Replace the Furnace Filter

 For a step-by-step tutorial, read this post.
 While you’re at it, set a reminder on your phone or calendar to change this filter at the start of every new season, which is the timing many manufacturers recommend.
 Better yet, set replacement filters on auto-delivery from your favorite online retailer.

 While you’re at it, replace the filters in your microwave and in your refrigerator’s water dispenser.

 Pour water into your new home’s sump pump to ensure it works.
 The most common time for a sump pump to fail is the first heavy rainfall after months of not being used.

 An initial visit from a pest removal service will likely cost a few hundred dollars but will provide peace of mind that your home is critter-free.
 Sign on for monthly or quarterly visits with the company to keep it that way!

 Scheduling an appointment to have your HVAC serviced twice a year is wise, especially heading into winter and summer.
 You’ll also want to have your fireplace cleaned and inspected in the late fall, before its heavy-use season.

 Doing this simple task will remove sediment that reduces efficiency.
 Explore this link to learn how.
 Click here to learn how.